Culture Strategy

 Mistake 3: Overcomplicating the Process

-Are your team members making excuses, blaming others, or dodging responsibility?
+• Are team members making excuses, blaming others, or dodging responsibility?

 The Better Way to Lead Culture Change

-If you’re serious about how to improve culture, don’t roll out another blanket initiative.
-Start with your business strategy.
-Identify the behaviours needed to deliver on it—and let that guide your conversations and development plans.
+If you’re serious about how to improve culture, don’t launch another blanket initiative that looks like another change program.
+Start with your business strategy and talk with your people about the attitudes and behaviours required to deliver on it — and let those conversations guide your agreements, and development plans.

-A healthier, high-performing culture will grow from there—organically, with the involvement and buy-in of your people.
+From there, a healthier, high-performing culture will grow organically, with genuine involvement and buy-in from your people.

 Ready to Rethink Your Culture Strategy?

-At Team Focus Plus, we work with businesses across Australia to support culture strategy, build strong leadership capability, and guide lasting team culture improvement.
+We help businesses across Australia design culture strategies that work, build strong leadership capability, and create lasting team improvement.

 Want to dive deeper?